Last Updated on by Catherine Tobsing

 I had a pair of canaries, and my fiance remarked that I had lovely antiques and suggested I look around for cages and avian memorabilia.

-Soon after, I saw an Art Deco cage, which I obtained at a low price, then I began studying the styles and artistry of bird cages.
+Soon after, I saw an Art Deco cage, which I obtained at a low price, and then I began studying the styles and artistry of bird cages.
 The concept I’d had from working in the pet shop “A cage is just a cage” quickly changed to “A cage is an art form”.

 Find a pictorial history of bird food here